 and clear communication.

 The WEBAcup grass paper cup is the most revolutionary cup available in the to-go sector today.
 Even though single use cups are controversial, this cup is light years ahead of other products in this category.

-The outer layer of the double-walled cup is made of innovative grass paper material with a 40% grass fiber content.
+The outer layer of the double-walled cup is made of innovative grass paper material.
 This double-walled cup variant is particularly stable and can be held comfortably in the hand despite the hot contents thanks to the cavity between the two layers of paper.
 Due to the technical properties of grass paper (in particular the reduced binding capacity of grass fibers), it is currently not possible to make the interior paper wall from grass paper.
 Further research and development is needed before a 100% liquid-impermeable cup with both paper layers made of grass paper can become a reality.

 The interior of this cup is coated with a polymer (PLA) coating.
 PLA is a polymer that is based on lactic acid.
 This means it is made of renewable raw materials (maize plants).
 The transparent coating is highly resistant to oil and fat and has very good taste barrier and aroma barrier values.
 Furthermore, PLA is biodegradable (according to EN 13432) and is approved as a bioplastic suitable for contact with foodstuffs.

 We also offer the option of an ecologically optimized PLA lid.